naivomah3/lab-cv/README.md

 ```

 ## Directory structure
-* `/input` contains images/frames and their respective masks within each set(training/validation/testing). `masks` and `testing` set would be a 2D matrix of dimension `(height x width x 1)` mapping the spatial distribution of each class/label.
-As an example, please find here
+* `/input` contains images/frames and their respective masks within each
+set(training/validation/testing).
+Within `mask`, the ground truth set would be a 2D matrix of dimension `(height x width)` and each pixel's value maps the spatial distribution of each respective label.
+As an example, please find [here](https://github.com/naivomah3/lab-cv/blob/master/notebooks/image-preprocessing.ipynb)

 ```bash
 /input